quintype/malibu/tutorial/redirect-url.md

 ## Basic Terminology

-There are few steps you need to follow in order to setup your Prerender app

 To get the redirect url feature, update @quintype/framework to the latest version (4.2.2 or greater)

-1. The first thing as you need to setup list of urls <br />
+The first thing as you need to setup list of redirect urls <br />

 ``` javascript
 export const REDIRECT_URLS = [